Skip to main content

 Complete reward creation workflow

-Start with “Shop Only” rewards for simplicity.
+Start with “Redeemable” rewards for simplicity.
 Add auctions later once students understand the basic system.

 5. Award Your First Points